 - Sarah Marchant – Teaching and learning leader and English Specialist.
 An experienced Geography teacher who’s talents lie in teaching and learning, resourcing, subject development and pupil engagement.
 As part of the teaching and learning team Sarah leads on the training of new staff and supports the continued professional development programme within the school.

-- Rachel Hurrel – Teaching and learning leader and Geography Specialist.
-An experience English teacher who’s talents lie in pupil engagement, behaviour for learning and working with most able pupils.
+- Rachel Hurrel – Assistant Headteacher and Geography Specialist.
+An experienced English teacher who’s talents lie in pupil engagement, behavior for learning and working with most able pupils.
 As part of the teaching and learning team Rachel leads on the marking and feedback within the school and supports with the continued professional development programme within the school.